The First $100,000 is the Hardest – the Miracle of Compound Interest

 The results are a lot less impressive.
 You can see that the 30 year total is far short of the total at 8% interest ($18,114 versus $100,627 at 8%).
 The reason for that is the lack of high interest payments.
 Since we’re earning interest on interest and the interest is a lot lower due to the rate, your end result is smaller.

-Interest is really the driving force behind a higher total due to the magic of compound interest.
+Interest rate is really the driving force behind a higher total due to the magic of compound interest.

 In simple terms, a low interest rate dulls the impact of the interest on your interest and your end result is much lower.